 Inadequate security in an apartment complex, for instance, may lead to substantial harm to residents and guests.
 When a property owner, or property manager, is negligent in not maintaining a safe property, accident victims may be able to recover compensation to help put their lives back together.

 Contact us to learn how we can help you recover compensation for your injuries or the loss of a loved one from this type of premises liability action.
 Our accomplished negligent security lawyers are accessible online or by calling us at 203-896-4631 for a free initial consultation.

 - Assault and sexual assault: To show that inadequate security contributed to a rape, assault, shooting or stabbing, it is usually necessary to show that a business owner knew, or should have known, that failure to provide security guards, adequate lighting, security cameras or properly secured premises could result in injury.
-We understand how to develop negligent security cases and present them to juries.
-Our firm’s objective is to ensure our clients have the resources to recover from the physical, emotional and financial injuries caused by inadequate safety provisions.

 - Carbon monoxide poisoning: This may occur because of faulty equipment that is not up to code.
-Contact our attorneys for more information about how we proceed in these cases.

 Answers To Your Questions About Premises Liability

 Prospective clients often come to us with numerous questions for which they need answers.
 We can give you all the information you need about personal injuries and premises liability claims.
 Here are a few questions to get you started.

 What should I do if I was injured at someone else’s home, a store or another location?